 Hashing and Encryption, do you know what these are?
 Some might have heard the names before and believe they are the same.
 But that is not the case at all.
-You see, much of the data that is moving around on the web right now are mostly coded or converted into many forms.
+You see, much of the data that is moving around on the web right now is mostly coded or converted into many forms.

 Hashing vs Encryption differences explained